grz0zrg/fsynth/README.md

 For any questions, a message board is available [here](https://quiet.fsynth.com/)

-## Feature list:
+## Features

- * Full-blown additive synthesizer powered by WebAudio oscillators, a wavetable (slow) OR a native program written in C (fastest)
+ * Complete additive/granular synthesizer powered by WebAudio oscillators (work best in Chrome), a Wavetable (slow) OR a C native audio server (fastest)
  * Live coding/JIT compilation of shader code
  * Real-time, collaborative app.
  * Stereophonic or monaural
  * Polyphonic
  * Multitimbral
- * Continuous frames by frames recording with export
+ * Real-time frames by frames recording with export as image or Fragment input (export back into itself, this can be used to build complex brushes for drawing canvas inputs)
+ * WebGL 2.0 and GLSL 3.0 support when compatibility is detected
  * Adjustable audio output channel per slices
+ * Slices can be added/deleted anywhere on the canvas, move left or right automatically and have independent pitch offset for convenience
  * Feedback via framebuffer (for fx like reverb, delay, spectral distortion etc)
+ * Shader inputs:
+    * Webcam
+    * Images
- * Shader inputs: webcam, images, audio files (translated to images), canvas (with drawing operations which use images input as brushes)
+    * Audio files (translated to images)
+    * Drawing canvas with drawing operations which use images Fragment input as brushes
  * Uniform controllers (WIP : Multislider, XY Pad, [IanniX](https://www.iannix.org/en/) cursors via OSC)
  * Per-sessions discussion system
  * Global and per sessions settings automatic save/load; make use of *localStorage*
  * No authentifications (make use of *localStorage* and is *sessions* based)

- Note: Blue component output of the fragment shader can be used for real-time sounds/visuals sync or visual feedback of functions/textures/camera, it is also possible to have full RGB output for visuals by turning on the "monophonic" setting
+ ***Note**: By default, Fragment interpret the Red and Green shader output when stereophonic mode is enabled, the blue component output is left unused and can be used for real-time sounds/visuals sync or direct visual feedback (debug, aesthetic ...) of functions/textures etc... when in monophonic mode the full RGB output is available for visuals and the synthesizer use the alpha channel*

- Note: WebAudio oscillators and wavetable mode can only have two output channels (l/r) due to performances issues and limitations (this may change in the future!)
+ ***Note**: WebAudio oscillators and Wavetable mode can only have two output channels (L/R) due to performances issues (this may change in the future!)*

-## MIDI Feature list (Integrated MIDI support with the WebMIDI API):
+## MIDI Features (Integrated MIDI support with the WebMIDI API):

  * Integrated note-on/note-off messages, note frequency, velocity, MIDI channel and elapsed time are accessible in the fragment shader (this is not shared between users)
- * Polyphony is automatically detected from the GPU capabilities (704 notes with a GeForce GTX 970 GPU, 16 notes is the minimum, maximum also depend on the shader complexity)
+ * Polyphony is automatically detected from the GPU capabilities (704 notes with a GeForce GTX 970 GPU, 16 notes is the minimum, maximum notes depend on the GPU capability/shader complexity)
  * Hot plugging of MIDI devices are supported
  * MIDI enabled shader inputs